fangq/mcx/mcxlab/README.txt

                        'slit' - a colimated slit beam emitting from the line segment between cfg.srcpos and cfg.srcpos+cfg.srcparam(1:3), with the initial
                                 dir specified by cfg.srcdir
+                       'pencilarray' - a rectangular array of pencil beams.
+The srcparam1 and srcparam2 are defined similarly to 'fourier', except that srcparam1(4) and srcparam2(4) are both integers, denoting the element counts in the x/y dimensions, respectively.
+                                For exp., srcparam1=[10 0 0 4] and srcparam2[0 20 0 5] represent a 4x5 pencil beam array
-       cfg.{srcparam1,srcparam2}: 1x4 vectors, see cfg.srctype for details
-       cfg.srcpattern: see cfg.srctype for details
+                                spanning 10 grids in the x-axis and 20 grids in the y-axis (5-voxel spacing) cfg.{srcparam1,srcparam2}: 1x4 vectors, see cfg.srctype for details cfg.srcpattern: see cfg.srctype for details
        cfg.issrcfrom0: 1-first voxel is [0 0 0], [0]- first voxel is [1 1 1]